Create Surface Hub 2S device account

 Provide a name and email address for the device account.
 Leave remaining settings unchanged in the default state.

 - Set the password for the device account.
+To set the password, choose Users and then select Active Users.
+Now search for the newly created user to set the password.
 Ensure that you do not select the option Make this user change their password when they first sign in.

 - Assign the room with an Office 365 license.
 It’s recommended to assign the Office 365 Meeting Room license, a new option that automatically enables the account for Skype for Business Online and Microsoft Teams.